holoviz/datashader/README.md

 Using this very general pipeline, many interesting data visualizations can be created in a performant and scalable way.
 Datashader contains tools for easily creating these pipelines in a composable manner, using only a few lines of code.
+Datashader can be used on its own, but it is also designed to work as a pre-processing stage in a plotting library, allowing that library to work with much larger datasets than it would otherwise.

 ## Installation